evgenyorlov/evgenyorlov.github.io/content/blog/clues-few-shot-evaluation-in-nlu/index.md

     - However, in the fully supervised setting the advantage disappears.
     - GPT-3 ICL performance significantly deteriorates with the increased task difficulty.
     - PT yields close to random performance for complex NER and MRC tasks.
-- **Training labels:** significant gap between few-shot and fully supervised settings
+- **Training labels:** significant gap between few-shot and fully supervised settings.
 - **Model variance:**
   - For FT larger models usually display higher variance.
   - For PT this effect is less pronounced.